 7. Shopping is key.
 Go to butchers and fishmongers if you can.
 They often have superior knowledge, which can include great advice on what to do with cheap cuts of meat or fish.
 It can be worth saving your money for good quality meat rather than buying as cheap as possible from the supermarket.
 The taste is often infinitely better.

 8. Shop smart- make a plan before you head to the supermarket with what you want to eat over the next couple of days.
 Don’t go when you are hungry or you will impulse buy anything and everything.
-Find out when the reduced section will be fully stocked and raid it for last minute bargains.
+Find out when the reduced section will be fully stocked and raid it for last minute bargains and always ask if they are using an invoice template to make you one.
 Often supermarket own-brands can be better and cheaper; don’t get fooled by fancy packaging.
 Keep an eye on that sell-by date.
 There is nothing worse than buying food that sneakily goes off very quickly.

 9. Plan to cook dishes that can last for more than one meal.
 A stew, a tart or a curry can last for a few days.
 A whole chicken can be more expensive than a pack of breasts but you can fillet it, then it can last for at least 2-3 meals.
 The freezer is also a really good tool to use for stretching ingredients to multiple meals.